 -Make sure others in the home are handling the bird.
 It is tempting when a bird is misbehaving to simply put him in his cage and leave him there, or to have only the person who is least likely to get bitten handle the bird.
 However, neglecting the bird is cruel and irresponsible, and having only the favorite person handle the bird serves only to increase the mate bond the bird feels with them, thus encouraging hormonal behavior.
 Insist that the bird interact with other members of the family.
 This does not have to mean that other people put their fingers in harm’s way; interaction can be as simple as a third grader reading to the bird, a teenager doing homework while the bird is on a playstand nearby, or a spouse assisting in a training session by being the one to offer treats.
 Any positive interaction people other than the perceived mate can have with the bird is a step in the right direction.

--If your bird is laying eggs, be sure to provide extra calcium in the form of Kale, Spinach, cuttle bone, and other safe forms.
+-If your bird is laying eggs, be sure to provide extra calcium in the form of Kale, Spinach, cuttle bone, and other safe foods.
 If your bird won’t eat any of these, consider scraping the cuttle onto her food.
 I do not suggest throwing the eggs out because in my experience this usually leads to more eggs being produced.
 If your hen is alone and the eggs are infertile, simply leave them with her until she decides they are not worth sitting on (do not give her a nest box, let her sit wherever she has laid them)and THEN throw them away.
 If she has access to a male bird I suggest boiling the eggs as soon as they are laid and giving them back to her once they are at a safe temperature.
-Many people are at first opposed to this because it seems like some sort of birdy abortion, and in reality it is.
+Many people are at first opposed to this because it seems like some sort of birdie abortion, and in reality it is.
 However it is no different than taking the eggs and throwing them out, and I suggest doing it immediately after each egg is laid and before any nerve endings can develop.
 For the reasons why the eggs should not be allowed to hatch, please continue reading.

 WHAT NOT TO DO WHEN YOUR BIRD WANTS TO HAVE BABIES